estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

     them, so they are not strangers, so don't be afraid to check what is happening under the hood!

-    Sooner you will realise your code style changed, for the better (hopefully) 😅
+    Soon you will realise that your code style changes, for the better (hopefully) 😅

 -   Open source can help you advance in your career